Smart Meter Installation Costs

 Building Regulations & Planning Permission for Smart Meter Installation

-If you're currently desperate for a smart meter, then you may be able to switch onto a tariff that needs a smart meter or switch to an energy supplier who can install a smart meter ASAP.
+If you're currently desperate for a smart meter, then you may be able to switch to a tariff that needs a smart meter or switch to an energy supplier who can install a smart meter ASAP.

-However, if you're unsure whether smart meters are being installed within your home area, you can register your interest online or to your supplier which may speed up the process of installations within your local area.
+However, if you're unsure whether smart meters are being installed within your home area, you can register your interest online or to your supplier, which may speed up the process of installations within your local area.

 The only issue that may alter or not allow a smart meter within your home is if your house does not receive data and can't communicate wirelessly, especially if your current meter is far away from your household.